TechnologyBrewery/habushu/README.md

 ##### package #####

-Builds the `sdist` and `wheel` archives of this project using `poetry build`.
+Builds the `sdist` and `wheel` archives of this project using the package manager's `build` functionality.
 It also generates a `requirements.txt` file which is useful when installing the package in a Docker container where you may want to install the dependencies in a specific Docker layer to optimize caching.
 If the `containerize-dependencies` execution is enabled, supporting monorepo dependency source files will be staged.

 ##### install #####
 Publishes the `pom.xml` for the module into your local Maven Repository (`~/.m2/repository`).